 TOPIC CORE SUPPLEMENT -use proton number and the simple structure of atoms to explain the basis of the Periodic Table (section 7.1 to 7.4), with special reference to the elements of proton number 1 to 20 SUPPLEMENT -use the notation $\frac{a}{b}X$ for an atom -describe the build-up of electrons in 'shells' and understand the significance of the noble gas electronic structures and of outer electrons (The ideas of the distribution of electrons in s- and p-orbitals and in d-block elements are not required.
 Note that a copy of the Periodic Table, will be provided in Papers 1, 2 and 3.)
-3.2 Bonding: the structure of matter -describe the differences between elements, mixtures and compounds, and between metals and non-metals (6.1) auglein haus allesting officets the -describe alloys , such as brass, as mixtures of a metal with other elements -explain how alloying affects the properties of metals (see (d)) (a) lons and ionic bonds -describe the formation of ions by electron loss or gain -describe the formation of ionic bonds between the alkali metals and the halogens -describe the formation of ionic bonds between metallic and non-metallic elements (b) Molecules and covalent bonds -describe the formation of single covalent bonds in $H_2$ , $Cl_2$ , $H_2O$ , $CH_4$ and $HCl$ as the sharing of pairs of electrons leading to the noble gas configuration -describe the electron arrangement in more complex covalent molecules such as $N_2$ , $C_2H_4$ , $CH_3OH$ and $CO_2$ -describe the differences in volatility, solubility and electrical conductivity between ionic and covalent compounds (c) Macromolecules -describe the structure of graphite and of diamond -relate these structures to melting point, conductivity and hardness (d) Metallic bonding -describe metallic bonding as a lattice of positive ions in a 'sea of electrons' and use this to explain the electrical conductivity and malleability of metals 4.
-Stoichiometry -use the symbols of the elements and write the formulae of simple compounds -deduce the formula of a simple compound from the relative numbers of atoms present -determine the formula of an ionic compound from the charges on the ions present -construct word equations and simple balanced chemical equations -define relative atomic mass , A r -deduce the balanced equation of a chemical reaction, given relevant information 5.
-Chamical resultings -define relative molecular mass, $M_r$ , and calculate it as the sum of the relative atomic masses (the term relative formula mass or $M_r$ will be used for ionic compounds) -calculate stoichiometric reacting masses and volumes of gases and solutions, solution concentrations expressed in g/dm3 and mol/dm3.
+2.2.
+Dandings the atmost up of -define isotopes -describe the differences between 3.2 Bonding: the structure of matter -describe the differences between elements, mixtures and compounds, and between metals and non-metals (6.1) -describe alloys, such as brass, as mixtures of a metal with other elements -explain how alloying affects the properties of metals (see (d)) (a) lons and ionic bonds -describe the formation of ions by electron loss or gain -describe the formation of ionic bonds between the alkali metals and the halogens -describe the formation of ionic bonds between metallic and non-metallic elements (b) Molecules and covalent bonds -describe the formation of single covalent bonds in H_2 , Cl_2 , H_2O , CH_4 and HCl as the sharing of pairs of electrons leading to the noble gas configuration -describe the electron arrangement in more complex covalent molecules such as N_2 , C_2H_4 , CH_3OH and CO_2 -describe the differences in volatility, solubility and electrical conductivity between ionic and covalent compounds (c) Macromolecules -describe the structure of graphite and of diamond -relate these structures to melting point, conductivity and hardness (d) Metallic bonding -describe metallic bonding as a lattice of positive ions in a 'sea of electrons' and use this to explain the electrical conductivity and malleability of metals 4.
+Stoichiometry -use the symbols of the elements and write the formulae of simple compounds -deduce the formula of a simple compound from the relative numbers of atoms present -determine the formula of an ionic compound from the charges on the ions present -construct word equations and simple balanced chemical equations -define relative atomic mass , A r -deduce the balanced equation of a chemical reaction, given relevant information -define relative molecular mass, M_r , and calculate it as the sum of the relative atomic masses (the term relative formula mass or M_r will be used for ionic compounds) -calculate stoichiometric reacting masses and volumes of gases and solutions, solution concentrations expressed in g/dm3 and mol/dm3.
 (Calculations based on limiting reactants may be set.
 Questions on the gas laws and the conversion of gaseous volumes to different temperatures and pressures will not be set.)
-5. Chemical reactions 5.1 Production of energy -describe the production of heat energy by burning fuels -describe hydrogen as a fuel describe radioactive jestance auch co
+5. Chemical reactions 5.1 Production of energy -describe the production of heat energy by burning fuels -describe hydrogen as a fuel -describe radioactive isotopes. such as